trevorthornton/archivesspace-ajax-utility-plugin/README.md

 ### GET

-Just add `/api` to the beginning of backend REST endpoint URI.
+Just add `/api` to the beginning of the backend REST endpoint URI.
 For example:

 ```
 /repositories/1/resources/123